BellRampion/encipherMach/README.md

 enigmaMach2Psuedocode - Psuedocode for the full Enigma

-prepForEnigma - Linux executable for a program that translates from Human-readable text to Enigma-readable text

-prepForEnigma.c - Code for program that translates between human-readable and Enigma-readable

 r1 - Rotor I for the Enigma

 r1Back - Rotor I for the Enigma, wiring reversed